 Have you ever asked yourself what being fit and healthy means?
-I bet you not one answer will be the same because it is such a personal question and everyone will have their own definitions.
+I bet you not one answer will be the same because it is a subjective question, and everyone will have their own definitions.
 A bodybuilder, a marathon runner and a yoga instructor may all be practicing a form of fitness but they will all have different goals, thus affecting their definition of being fit and healthy.

 Here is what being fit and healthy means to me:

 - Feeling good and having lots of energy.